Sunday, January 24, 2016

 ST: Ulf Kirsten

-Started with Dynamo Dresden.
+Kirsten started with Dynamo Dresden in 1983.
 He was one of the first East German footballers to enter the Bundesliga after the German reunification.
 In the German Bundesliga he played 350 matches for Bayer Leverkusen and scored 182 goals.
+He was Bundesliga top scorer 3 times.
 Kirsten's 100 caps are almost evenly split: 49 for East Germany and 51 for the re-unified Germany.
 Kirsten played for his country at the 1994 and 1998 World Cups and Euro 2000.

 Ulf Kirsten